 Education programs will be given in the form of teacher workshops to other teachers in the district as well as to teachers in other surrounding districts.
 Also, a couple of talks will be given at two local universities (East Tennessee State University and the University of Tennessee) to their education majors as well as a Physics Dept. seminar.

+Tom will propose giving a presentation about the NITARP program and student research projects at the 2014 Regional NSTA Convention in Richmond, Virginia.

-Students will present the results of this research project to the local school board and will publish the results in a suitable venue—in Tennessee, the Journal of the Tennessee Junior Academy of Sciences is a possible choice-- my current research students publish their papers there.
+Students will present the results of this research project to the local school board and will publish the results in a suitable venue—in Tennessee, the Journal of the Tennessee Junior Academy of Sciences is a possible choice—Tom’s current research students publish their papers there.

 John Blackwell intends to use this project in several ways to educate the public, students, and other teachers: